Okinawa Prefecture: Vietnam War

+Post-reversion history (1972–present)

+The U.S. Marine Corps buried a massive stockpile of Agent Orange at the Futenma air station in Okinawa, seriously sickening the base's former head of maintenance and potentially contaminating nearby residents and the ground beneath the base.
+The barrels were abandoned in Okinawa at the end of the Vietnam War - when the U.S. government banned the dioxin-laden defoliant for health reasons — and were buried at the installation in the city of Ginowan after the Pentagon ignored repeated requests to safely dispose of them, according to the veterans who served at the installation in the 1970s and 1980s.The 1995 kidnaping, beating, and rape of a 12-year-old girl by three U.S. servicemen triggered widespread protests in Okinawa.
+Reports by the local media of accidents and crimes committed by U.S. servicemen have reduced the local population's support for the U.S. military bases.
+A strong emotional response has emerged from certain incidents.

 Documents declassified in 1997 proved that both tactical and strategic weapons have been maintained in Okinawa.
 In 1999 and 2002, the Japan Times and the Okinawa Times reported speculation that not all weapons were removed from Okinawa.
 On October 25, 2005, after a decade of negotiations, the governments of the U.S. and Japan officially agreed to move Marine Corps Air Station Futenma from its location in the densely populated city of Ginowan to the more northerly and remote Camp Schwab in Nago by building a heliport with a shorter runway, partly on Camp Schwab land and partly running into the sea.
 The move is partly an attempt to relieve tensions between the people of Okinawa and the Marine Corps.